 The extent of my river experience is essentially nil.
-I had been on exactly one multi-day float trip in my career, and it was fairly obvious I’d be the ultimate rookie on this trip as well.
+I had been on exactly one multi-day float trip in my life, and it was fairly obvious I’d be the ultimate rookie on this trip as well.
 Not only did I have almost no river time, here I was about to embark on one of the biggest river trips of them all.
 How in the world did I end up here?
-No matter, I’m going, and the rest is just details.

 About all I knew was that this adventure had always seemed just out of reach, and the opportunity to experience it brought a great deal of humility and gratitude.
 So with little in the way of experience or preconceived notions, I hopped out of the back seat of the outfitter’s truck at Lee’s Ferry, wandered somewhat aimlessly down the ramp to piles of gear and boats, where I was greeted by 11 strangers, 1 familiar face, and the first few little riffles of what would be nearly 280 miles of (almost) completely undeveloped wilderness.
 Little did I know I was about to enter a playground grander than anything I’d ever imagined.